Quantum obstructions for $N=1$ infinite distance limits -- Part I: $g_s$ obstructions: Complex structure limits in Type IIB orientifolds

 Notice that for O-type A limits, the dimension of $\Pi(V_0)_{\rm fix}$ can be smaller than the dimension of $\Pi(V_0)$.
 This is a first signal that the primary singularity type of an O-type A limit can be reduced compared to the primary singularity type of the limit in the complex structure moduli space of the original Calabi--Yau threefold.
 This suggests that also the physical interpretation of the limit will be different in the orientifolded theory.
 This will be confirmed in a concrete example in Section \ref{ssec:Ftheorylift} by considering the lift to F-theory.

-In fact, to see that the physics of an O-type A limit must change compared to original limit in the 4d $\cN=2$ parent theory one does not need to invoke F-theory.
+Actually, to see that the physics of an O-type A limit -- and in fact also of an O-type B limit -- must change compared to original limit in the 4d $\cN=2$ parent theory one does not need to invoke F-theory.
 Already in the perturbative Type IIB orientifold picture we can consider the effect of the orientifold action on the three-cycles that shrink to zero size as $V$ degenerates.
 In~\cite{Hassfeld:2025uoy,Monnee:2025ynn} it was shown that in the vicinity of a component $V_{i_0\dots i_d}$ of the maximal codimension intersection $V^{(d+1)}$ inside $V_0$, the geometry is locally given by

 Using this, \cite{Hassfeld:2025uoy,Monnee:2025ynn} inferred the existence of special Lagrangian three-cycles $\Gamma$ inside $V$.
 Near the degeneration point in moduli space, these can be viewed as fibrations